DataDog/documentation/content/en/tracing/trace_collection/trace_context_propagation/ruby.md

 - Environment Variable: `DD_TRACE_PROPAGATION_STYLE_INJECT=Datadog,b3`

 The value of the environment variable is a comma-separated list of header styles that are enabled for injection.
-The default setting is `Datadog,tracecontext`.
+The default setting is `datadog,tracecontext`.

 Extraction styles can be configured using:

 - Environment Variable: `DD_TRACE_PROPAGATION_STYLE_EXTRACT=Datadog,b3`

 The value of the environment variable is a comma-separated list of header styles that are enabled for extraction.
+The default setting is `datadog,tracecontext`.

 If multiple extraction styles are enabled extraction attempt is done on the order those styles are configured and first successful extracted value is used.